 The Math Behind the Avalanche Method

 The snowball method encourages you to pay off your smallest debt.
 Not your most expensive or highest interest rate debt.
-Assuming 100% compliance to both methods, you will pay more interest on the snowball method.
-That’s unless you start missing payments.
+Assuming 100% compliance to both methods, you will pay more interest using the snowball method.

 Second, there is an issue that isn’t commonly discussed when comparing these two methods.
-For people who have refinanced their student loans, there isn’t always a guaranteed forgiveness upon death.
-However, if you do die, your spouse can probably just sell your car and not have to worry about it anymore.
+For people who have refinanced their student loans (hopefully using a student loan refinance ladder), there isn’t always a guaranteed forgiveness upon death.
+However, if you do die, your spouse can simply sell your car and not have to worry about it anymore.

 So, how should you pay off your debt?
-The first answer is to avoid lifestyle inflation.
+The first answer is to avoid lifestyle inflation so that you have discretionary income to apply towards one of the three methods mentioned above.

 The second answer depends more on your personality.
 If you have a personality that can visualize a plan, stick with it, and do what needs to be done… the Avalanche Method is going to win every time.

-However, if you know yourself and need the small “wins” to keep you going, the snowball method may still be your friend.
+However, if you know yourself and need the small “wins” to keep you going, the snowplow or snowball method may still be your friend.

 Regardless of which snowy debt pay down path you travel, the take home is to pay down your debt.
 Make a goal, write down a date, and chase after it!